 Remember that when you have an irritation under your arm, you should be careful about the deodorant or antiperspirant you use.
 Any products applied to open or inflamed skin can make matters worse.

 Underarm ingrown hairs are a pain, but there are ways for you to prevent and treat them.
-To gather more information on ingrown hairs under your arms, check out the links on the next page.
+To gather more information on ingrown hairs under your arms, check out the links below.

 - Alai, Nili N. "Folliculitis" MedicineNet.
 (Accessed Sept.
 29, 2009)http://www.medicinenet.com/folliculitis/page5.htm#treatment

 - Bolognia, Jean; Joseph J. Jorizzo; and Ronald P. Rapini.
 "Dermatology, Vol 1."
 Mosby, London: 2003 (Accessed Sept.
 28, 2009)http://books.google.com/books?id=f2IwYiyh3YUC&pg=PT589&dq=dislodge+ingrown+hair&lr=&ei=D6rCSraNGabAygT53ZigBA#v=onepage&q=dislodge%20ingrown%20hair&f=false

 - Brigham and Women's Hospital.
 "How to Prevent and Treat Ingrown Hairs."
 July 20, 2008 (Accessed Oct.
 13, 2009)

 - Gibson, Dr. Lawrence E. "Ingrown Hairs: How Do You Prevent Them?"
 Mayo Clinic.
 Jan.
 30, 2008 (Accessed Sept.
 28, 2009)http://www.mayoclinic.com/health/ingrown-hairs/AN01262